Student Health & Wellness

 Come in and donate at the UCLA Blood and Platelet Center to help patients at Ronald Reagan Hospital.
-Last year, our Center provided 73% of the blood product for the hospital.
-Our goal is to increase this number to 100% by the end of this year; and, with your help, we can get there!
-If you come in to donate, you are eligible to receive a movie ticket, meal voucher, or comp time (for UCLA employees).
+The Center has a goal of 100 percent donation supply to our hospitals and with your help, we can get there!
+If you or your Bruin come in to donate, you are eligible to receive a movie ticket, meal voucher, or comp time (for UCLA employees).
 We look forward to seeing you!

 Ackerman Student Union Donor Center